ProjectFirewatch/ProjectFirewatch/rights/index.md

 the library.
 If this is what you want to do, use the GNU Lesser General Public License instead of this License.
 But first, please read
 <https://www.gnu.org/licenses/why-not-lgpl.html>.

+---

+*Firewatch.ml is a community website and is not affiliated with Firewatch or Campo Santo.